Discover more from The Retroist

 Pulsar: The Ultimate Man of Adventure was an action figure patented by Mattel in 1976 and sold in stores starting in 1977.
 He was a tall 14″ action figure with short white hair.
-The real magic and mystery of Pulsar was revealed when you tore open his sweat suit top it revealed that his entire torso was clear plastic.
+The real magic and mystery of Pulsar were revealed when you tore open his sweatsuit top, it revealed that his entire torso was clear plastic.
 This interestingly allowed you to views all of his internal organs.
-Plus you could make the organs move by pushing a button on his back.
+Plus, you could make the organs move by pushing a button on his back.
 Pulsar was cool to be sure, but was also a big question mark.
-When you peel back his head you saw a mission disc, but what was his mission?
+When you peel back his head, you saw a mission disc, but what was his mission?

-Here are some of the commercials that show Pulsar in action, plus a video showing Hypnos.
+Here are some of the commercials that show Pulsar in action.